Welcome to Belgian Foodie®

 The recipes on the Belgian Foodie® site will usually describe each step to make a dish from scratch.
-Yet, you are free to use substitutes if you wish, for example, store-bought pastry dough instead of homemade.
-No judgement made for using these convenient substitutes; I use them myself when needed.
+Yet, you are free to use substitutes if you wish, for example, store-bought pastry dough instead of homemade dough.
+No judgment made for using these convenient substitutes; I use them myself when needed.
 Yet my goals for this site are to provide you with recipes that are fairly straight-forward to make, use quality ingredients, are on the most part healthy (or at least a healthy version of the dish), and are tasty.
 Read more about the Belgian Foodie® approach in the next column.

 What is the Belgian Foodie® approach?

-As someone interested in food, I've had to work hard to maintain my weight and to stay physically fit.
-Sometimes I am winning the fight, sometimes I'm losing.
-But from my battles I've learned a few tricks to prepare tasty healthy food that takes no more time or money than "quick, less healthy options".
-I've also had to read up on nutrition, fitness and other health issues relating to food.
-Like most of us, I've learned basically from my own from experience, reading and sharing.
+As someone interested in food, I’ve had to work hard to maintain my weight and to stay physically fit.
+Sometimes I am winning the fight, sometimes I’m losing.
+But from my battles I’ve learned a few tricks to prepare tasty healthy food that require no more time or money than “quick, less healthy options”.
+I’ve also had to read up on nutrition, fitness and other health issues relating to food.
+Like most of us, I’ve learned basically from my own from experience, reading and sharing.